-Anonymous asked: My hair broke off RLY bad due to a bad choice of hair products (pantene for women of color) any tips/products on how to grow this back fast!
+Anonymous said: My hair broke off RLY bad due to a bad choice of hair products (pantene for women of color) any tips/products on how to grow this back fast!
 I use cantu daily oil moisturizer, olive oil/tea tree oil/cayenne pepper mixture, wild growth hair oil, and biotin.

 oh no! i’m sorry to hear that :( it happens to the best of us, though.. everything ain’t for everybody, and i’m sure most of us have run into a product that ended up being just blatantly disrespectful.

 as far as growing hair back quickly, i’m of the opinion that there’s no secret or specific growth serum or oil or cream. unless its like rogaine or something, and i have no idea how that works. i really think the most important thing to speed along/encourage hair growth is healthy habits. mind you, i could be totally wrong about this, but that’s just my humble opinion.

 i cut my hair chin-length in 2010, and it’s now grown to reach the middle of my back. this is due to genetics—my dad’s side of the family has lots and lots of hair—and also, i think, due to keeping it moisturized. my hair has never grown as fast as it has since ive gone natural, and i attribute that to washing it more often and paying close attention to keeping it moisturized.

 here’s a post i did awhile ago with tips on how to keep hair moisturized, along with some of the products that i personally use.